premieroctet/next-crud/README.md

 - `$or` (`OR`), should be an object, this will apply an `OR` condition between each properties of the object
 - `$not` (`NOT`), should be an object, this should match all the data in the database that do not match those criteria.

+#### orderBy

+A JSON representation of the field to order by and its direction.
+This should be an object containing only 1 key (name of the field to order by) with a valid order operator.
+These are the 2 available operators:

+- `$asc` for ascending order
+- `$desc` for descending order

 # Adapters

 An adapter is a class implementing various methods allowing you to query the data to the database your app uses.